 In general, this specific treatment has a very high success rate.
 The results are permanent in most cases, as long as you avoid heavy earrings in the future.
 Given these results, making use of a rather simple procedure is certainly highly beneficial for you.
-Our plastic surgeons have performed many of these earlobe repairs and re-piercings over the years, so you can be confident that you will be well taken care of before, during, and after the treatment.
+Our highly skilled Columbus plastic surgeons have performed many earlobe repairs and re-piercings over the years, so you can be confident that you will be well taken care of before, during, and after the treatment.

 If you require an earlobe repair from piercing or a congenital condition, the procedure for repair of the earlobe is simple and straightforward, though there are several risks that you should be aware of.
 Swelling and pain in the ear are normal, but there are instances where these side effects can worsen.
 While there are several techniques available for the repair of an earlobe, the main technique used makes use of double partial-thickness flaps during the procedure in order to ensure that the results are of high quality.